 The problem is widespread.

-Sharlene Leurig, a partner at water consulting firm Fluid Advisors, said water is often the last consideration when companies choose a data center location, because it is cheaper than real estate and electricity costs.
+Sharlene Leurig, a partner at water consultancy Fluid Advisors, said water is often the last consideration when companies choose a data center location, because it is cheaper than real estate and electricity costs.

 “For industrial companies, water is often less important than the cost and availability of energy,” says Leurig.

-More AI means more water.
-In the US, the average 100-megawatt data center (equivalent to more than 75,000 homes) uses about 2 million liters of water per day, according to the International Energy Agency (IEA).
-That’s equivalent to the water consumption of about 6,500 households.
+More AI means more water consumption.
+In the US, the average 100 MW data center (equivalent to more than 75,000 homes) consumes about 2 million liters of water per day, according to the International Energy Agency (IEA).
+That is equivalent to the water consumption of about 6,500 households.

 Globally, the report estimates that data centers consume about 560 billion liters of water each year.
-That number could rise to about 1,200 billion liters by 2030 as companies install advanced AI chips that require more energy and generate more heat.
+That number could rise to about 1,200 billion liters by 2030 as companies equip advanced AI chips, which require more energy and generate more heat.

 Many data centers today use evaporative cooling systems.
-Data centers typically evaporate 80 percent of the water, sending only 20 percent back to the wastewater treatment facility, according to Shaolei Ren, an associate professor of electrical and computer engineering at the University of California, Berkeley.
+Data centers typically evaporate 80 percent of their water, sending only 20 percent back to the wastewater treatment facility, according to Shaolei Ren, associate professor of electrical and computer engineering at the University of California, Berkeley.

 Data centers also consume water indirectly.
-A 2021 research paper found that nearly half of all data centers in the United States are powered by water-consuming power plants (or parts thereof) in water-stressed areas.
+A 2021 research paper found that nearly half of U.S. data centers are powered entirely (or partially) by water-consuming power plants in water-stressed areas.
 According to the IEA, 60% of water used in data centers is consumed indirectly.

 Looking for solutions

 Tech companies have faced similar problems.
-In the early days, data centers relied on air conditioning for cooling, said Steve Solomon, vice president of data center infrastructure engineering at Microsoft.
-These systems consumed a lot of electricity, forcing the company to develop energy-efficient cooling technology.
+Steve Solomon, vice president of data center infrastructure engineering at Microsoft, said that in the early days, data centers used air conditioning for cooling.
+These systems consumed a lot of electricity, forcing the company to develop cooling technology that would save energy.

 Companies are now experimenting with a number of new solutions, including redesigning data centers and chips to use less water.